International Conference on Sustainable Agriculture, Food, and Energy.

 Publications

-Selected papers will be published in IJASEIT , Q4 Scopus Indexed Journal, (https://ijaseit.insightsociety.org/index.php/ijaseit), Copernicus-Indexed Journal AJARCDE (https://ajarcde-safe-network.org/index.php/index.php/ajarcde), and IOP Scopus Indexed Proceeding Earth and Environmental Science (in the application process to IOP)
+Selected papers will be published in IJASEIT , Q4 Scopus Indexed Journal, (https://ijaseit.insightsociety.org/index.php/ijaseit), Copernicus-Indexed Journal AJARCDE (https://ajarcde-safe-network.org/index.php/index.php/ajarcde), and E3S Web of Conferences (H-index39: in application Process) https://www.e3s-conferences.org/

 Call for Innovation